 Question: How do I request my official transcript?

 Answer: Contact your school.
 You can also send your transcripts electronically through a system called parchment.
 Logon to Parchment.com to see if your school can processes transcripts online.

 You must be at least 18 years old and a high school graduate to register.
 Bring a photo ID, social security card and high school diploma or equivalent* to the admissions office.
 Appointments are available by calling (937) 237-1010 or emailing firstname.lastname@example.org.
 Appointments recommended, but not required (937) 237-1010.

 * OIAH will accept applicants who have a recognized equivalent of High School Diploma such as a home-schooled certificate by the state where the student resided during home school.
 The student must have completed homeschooling at the secondary level as defined by state law.

-Registered Nurse, Practical Nurse and Medical Assistant can begin by downloading the application.
+Registered Nurse and Practical Nurse can begin by downloading the application.
 You’ll also be required to take a program-specific entrance exam and interview with the admissions department.
 Appointments recommended, but not required (937) 237-1010.